Top buy and sell ideas by Sudarshan Sukhani, Ashwani Gujral, Mitesh Thakkar for short term

-Ashwani Gujral of ashwanigujral.com advises buying HDFC Life with stop loss at Rs 625 and target of Rs 650.
+Ashwani Gujral of ashwanigujral.com suggests buying JSPL with stop loss at Rs 119 and target of Rs 130.

-The festive cheer pushed the Nifty and Sensex above crucial resistance levels on October 30, with the latter closing above 40,000 for the first time since June 4.
+November 1 turned out to be a day of some more consolidation on the D-Street.
+However, benchmark indices managed to close above crucial support levels for the week.

-The rally was broad-based with most gains coming in the public sector, followed by IT, and oil & gas indices.
+The S&P BSE Sensex rallied 2.83 percent while the Nifty50 closed with gains of 2.65 percent for the week that ended on November 1.

 Sudarshan Sukhani of s2analytics.com

-Buy Apollo Hospitals with stop loss at Rs 1,445 and target of Rs 1,489
+Buy Exide Industries with stop loss at Rs 188 and target of Rs 210

-Buy Voltas with stop loss at Rs 701 and target of Rs 735
+Buy Hexaware Technologies with stop loss at Rs 325 and target of Rs 375

-Buy Motherson Sumi with stop loss at Rs 118 and target of Rs 132
+Buy PFC with stop loss at Rs 102 and target of Rs 135

 Ashwani Gujral of ashwanigujral.com

-Buy InterGlobe Aviation with stop loss at Rs 1,495 and target of Rs 1,540
+Buy Motilal Financial with stop loss at Rs 685 and target of Rs 710

-Buy HDFC Life with stop loss at Rs 625 and target of Rs 650
+Buy IndusInd Bank with stop loss at Rs 1360 and target of Rs 1420

-Buy Avenue Supermarts with stop loss at Rs 1,945 and target of Rs 2,030
+Sell M&M with stop loss at Rs 600 and target of Rs 575

 Mitesh Thakkar of Miteshthakkar.com

-Buy GAIL with stop loss at Rs 130 and target of Rs 139.5
+Buy Bajaj Finserv with stop loss at Rs 8295 and target of Rs 8570

-Buy Godrej Consumer with stop loss at Rs 724 and target of Rs 750
+Buy ITC with stop loss at Rs 256 and target of Rs 2763

-Buy NBCC with stop loss at Rs 36.9 and target of Rs 40Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com/CNBC-TV18 are their own, and not that of the website or its management.
-Moneycontrol.com advises users to check with certified experts before taking any investment decisions.Special Thursday Expiry on
+Buy Tata Steel with stop loss at Rs 391 and target of Rs 422Buy GNFC with stop loss at Rs 213 and target of Rs 238Special Thursday Expiry on

 Early Closure to The Great Diwali Discount.
 Last Chance to get Moneycontrol PRO for a year @ Rs.
 289/- only